 3: Grandfather Paradox

-This time paradox gives rise to a ‘self-inconsistent solution’, because if you traveled to the past and killed your grandfather, you would never have been born and would not have been able to travel to the past- a paradox.
+The Grandfather Paradox gives rise to a ‘self-inconsistent solution’, because if you traveled to the past and killed your grandfather, you would never have been born and would not have been able to travel to the past – a paradox.
 Let’s say you did decide to kill your grandfather because he created a dynasty that ruined the world.
-You figure if you knock him off before he meets your grandmother the whole family line (including you) will vanish and the world will be a better place.
+You figure if you knock him off before he meets your grandmother then the whole family line (including you) will vanish and the world will be a better place.
 According to theoretical physicists, the situation could play out as follows:

 – Time line protection hypothesis: You pop back in time, walk up to him, and point a revolver at his head.
 You pull the trigger but the gun fails to fire.
 Click!
 Click!
 Click!
 The bullets in the chamber have dents in the firing caps.
 You point the gun elsewhere and pull the trigger.
 Bang!
 Point it at your grandfather..
 Click!
 Click!
 Click!
 So you try another method to kill him, but that only leads to scars that in later life he attributed to the world’s worst mugger.
 You can do many things as long as they’re not fatal until you are chased off by a policeman.